 - 1. The carbon emissions have been calculated for the ERF.
 This takes account of: - a. carbon dioxide released from the combustion of fossil-fuel derived carbon in the ERF; - b. releases of other greenhouse gases from the combustion of waste; - c. combustion of gas oil in auxiliary burners; - d. carbon dioxide emissions from the transport of waste and residues; and - e. emissions offset from the export of electricity from the ERF. - i.
 The grid displacement factor used in the main assessment was obtained from the UK fuel mix table and reflects the marginal source of displaced electricity, which is currently gas-fired power stations.
 It is considered that the construction of the ERF would have little effect on how other renewable energy plants operate and that a gas-fired power station is a reasonable comparator for the purposes of this assessment refer to section 3.1.3 for further justification. - 2.
 These emissions have been compared with the carbon emissions from sending the same waste to landfill, taking account of: - a. the release of methane in the fraction of landfill gas which is not captured; and - b. emissions offset from the generation of electricity from landfill gas. - 3.
-In the base case, the ERF is predicted to lead to a net reduction in greenhouse gas emissions of approximately 74,449 tonnes of CO2-equivalent (CO2e) per annum compared to the landfill counterfactual. - 4.
+In the base case, the ERF is predicted to lead to a net reduction in greenhouse gas emissions of approximately 48,102 tonnes of CO2-equivalent (CO2e) per annum compared to the landfill counterfactual. - 4.
 The sensitivity of this calculation to different grid displacement factors and different landfill gas recovery rates has also been considered.
 The lower figures used in the sensitivity analysis for grid displacement factor would only be relevant if the ERF were to displace other renewable sources of electricity.
-The results of the sensitivities for the base case provide a net reduction of greenhouse gas emissions within a range of 140,316 to 33,757 tonnes of CO2e emissions per annum.
+The results of the sensitivities for the base case provide a net reduction of greenhouse gas emissions within a range of 5,558 to 101,358 tonnes of CO2e emissions per annum. - 5.
+Some of the factors used within this assessment have been updated for the latest published data and latest plant design data.